Hakkûhbar: Compositions

-The vocals for the group's various songs are performed by Bob Fosco, notably in Gabbertje.
-However, actor Ruben van der Meer sings one of the group's songs, Gabberlove.
-The song Gabbertje, a parody text set to the theme of the 1970s Dutch series Swiebertje, is released in 1996.
-The music video accompanying the single's release is directed by Benjamin Landshoff, a friend of Fosco and director of Erwassus.
-Gabbertje reaches number one in the Dutch charts, including the Dutch Top 40.
-The single becomes both gold and platinum certified.
-A German version of the song, titled Ratzekahl (German for "rat skull"), is also recorded, this time featuring Neel van der Elst.
+The vocals for the group's various songs are performed by Bob Fosco, notably in Gabbertje, however actor Ruben van der Meer sings one of the group's songs, Gabberlove.
+The song Gabbertje, a parody of the theme tune of the 1970s Dutch series Swiebertje, was released in 1996.
+The music video accompanying the single's release was directed by Benjamin Landshoff, a friend of Fosco and director of Erwassus.
+Gabbertje reached number one in the Dutch charts, including the Dutch Top 40, and achieved both gold and platinum certification.
+A German version of the song, titled Ratzekahl (roughly "totally bald"), was also recorded, this time featuring Neel van der Elst.

-Following this success, Hakkûhbar releases other songs such as Supergabber, Gabbersaurus, and the double single Feestbeest/Gabberlove.
-The music videos for these songs are directed by Martin Koolhoven, another acquaintance of Bob Fosko.
-These singles and some other tracks are compiled into an album titled Vet heftig, released in 1997.
-To coincide with the album release, Hakkûhbar produces a short film, Vet Heftig – de video, chronicling the rise and fall of the group.
-The film is produced by Martin Koolhoven, with leading roles played by Van der Meer and Fosko, alongside Marco Borsato, Tatum Dagelet, Tjeerd Oosterhuis, Nance Coolen, Bart Vleming, Harry de Groot, Anita Doth from the Dutch group 2 Unlimited, and Alfred Lagarde.
-The film is broadcast multiple times on TMF Nederland under the title Vet heftig – de film.
+Following this success, Hakkûhbar released more songs such as Supergabber, Gabbersaurus, and the double single Feestbeest/Gabberlove.
+The music videos for these songs were directed by Martin Koolhoven, another acquaintance of Bob Fosko.
+These singles and some other tracks were compiled into an album titled Vet heftig, released in 1997.
+To coincide with the album release, Hakkûhbar produced a short film, Vet Heftig – de video, chronicling the rise and fall of the group.
+The film was produced by Martin Koolhoven, with leading roles played by Van der Meer and Fosko, alongside Marco Borsato, Tatum Dagelet, Tjeerd Oosterhuis, Nance Coolen, Bart Vleming, Harry de Groot, Anita Doth from the Dutch group 2 Unlimited, and Alfred Lagarde.
+The film has been broadcast multiple times on TMF Nederland under the title Vet heftig – de film.

-A DVD was released in 2004, featuring the short film, the album Vet heftig and all the music videos.
+A DVD was released in 2004, featuring the short film, the album Vet heftig and all of the music videos.